AI-enhanced Collective Intelligence: Applications and implications

 \subsection{Supply chain, real estate}

-MarineTraffic~\cite{MarineTraffic} is a web-based platform that creates a global network of vessel tracking information, enabling users to track vessels, monitor maritime traffic, analyze trends, and make informed decisions.
+The supply chain and real estate sectors also benefit from AI-enhanced collective intelligence, improving efficiency, transparency, and decision-making through real-time data integration and analysis.
+MarineTraffic (marinetraffic.com) is a web-based platform that creates a global network of vessel tracking information, enabling users to track vessels, monitor maritime traffic, analyze trends, and make informed decisions.
 It relies on the collective contributions of the maritime community, who voluntarily transmit real-time information about vessel positions and movements from various sources, including AIS (automatic identification system) data and satellite data.
 MarineTraffic employs neural network architectures for automatic maritime object detection using satellite imagery~\cite{bereta2020automatic}.
-More examples of AI applications are available at MarineTraffic Research~\cite{marinetraffic_research}.

-Waze~\cite{Waze} is a GPS navigation software that works on smartphones and other computers.
+Waze (www.waze.com) is a GPS navigation software that works on smartphones and other computers.
 It analyzes crowdsourced GPS data and user-submitted information along the route in real-time and uses community editing to ensure the accuracy of the map data.
 Waze uses AI algorithms to predict traffic, optimize routes~\cite{waze_medium}, and provide personalized recommendations by analyzing driver behaviors.
-Waze has recently implemented integration with Google Assistant, enabling users to use the application by utilizing the voice command "Hey Google"~\cite{waze_heygoogle}.
+Waze has implemented integration with Google Assistant, enabling users to use the application by utilizing the voice command ``Hey Google".

 By improving efficiency, reducing waste, and enabling more equitable distribution and accessibility of resources and spaces, AI can play a significant role in addressing inequalities in access to resources, paving the way for sustainable and efficient infrastructure development~\cite{cowls2021definition}.